cardano-scaling/hydra/README.md

 - [ ] Support for external wallets (e.g. hardware wallets)
 - [ ] Optimistic Head closure and incremental de-/commit protocol extension
 - [ ] Relay-capable, mesh network

-## :warning: Disclaimer

-This is prototypical and exploratory work shared here for your interest.
-Although we might create a prototype for a `hydra-node` in here, some experiments have not a clear goal or usage in mind.
-We do not provide documentation or support for the artifacts created here by purpose as we also intend to throw away / discontinue use when we start building the final product.
-Please note the code quality seen around here is not representative of our best practices and you will find many code smells and dirtyhacks.
-Thanks for visiting and enjoy!

 ## 👷‍♂️ Development